Testing

 Dependency versions

 Cloud-init supports a range of versions for each of its test dependencies, as well as runtime dependencies.
 If you are unsure whether a specific feature is supported for a particular dependency, check the lowest-supported environment in tox.ini.
 This can be run using tox -e lowest-supported.
-This runs as a Github Actions job when a pull request is submitted or updated.
+This runs as a GitHub Actions job when a pull request is submitted or updated.

 Mocking and assertions